 He sold his car and declared, “That was the best day of my life!”
 Doug does not miss that car, the commute or the traffic one bit.
 He has mastered the public transportation system and walks several miles most days.
 Doug says that making those changes, shedding all of his big material goods, was so liberating that he’s never once looked back.

 He found that he enjoys cooking and experiments with new recipes frequently.
 He goes to the market for fresh produce and new ideas two or three times a week.
 While never much of a recycler, he finds that he is now mindful of not wasting.
 Managing to a budget is not that hard, and it keeps him focused and more creative.

-Doug keeps close tabs on what’s going on in Philadelphia and has been amazed at how many activities are free.
-There are events at the public library and museums in the area that he attends such as lectures and concerts.
+Doug keeps close tabs on what’s going on in Philadelphia.
+It’s amazing how many activities are free.
+There are events at the public library and museums in the area that he attends.
+Lectures and concerts are at the top of his list..
 He’s not so interested in online courses or MOOCs.
 He didn’t move to the city to “stay cooped up in his co-op.”
-Doug says that it’s important to develop new interests and stay very active, especially if you retire early.
+Doug says that it’s important to develop new interests and stay very active.
+Especially if you retire early.

 How about you?
 What would you be willing to give up to retire early?

 Resources to help you decide if you can retire early:

 6 criteria to use as a guideline